AustLit

 Image by permission of the National Library of Australia: http://nla.gov.au/nla.obj-136364288

-Christos Tsiolkas, the son of Greek migrants, lived in a working class, predominantly Greek, Melbourne inner city suburb and attended state schools including Blackburn High School.
-He completed an Arts degree at the University of Melbourne in 1987 and has worked as a novelist, essayist, screenwriter, and playwright.
+Christos Tsolkias, the son of Greek immigrants, grew up in the working class, predominantly Greek, Melbourne inner city suburb of Richmond where he continues to live and write.
+Tsolkias attended state schools including Blackburn High School and completed an Arts degree at the University of Melbourne in 1987.
+Tsiolkas is a novelist, an essayist, a screenwriter, a film critic, and a playwright.

-Christos has been shortlisted for several awards including the Miles Franklin Literary Award, and won many awards including the Australian Literary Society Gold Medal and the Melbourne Best Writing Award.
+Christos has won many awards including the Australian Literary Society Gold Medal, the Melbourne Best Writing Award, and the Commonwealth Writers Prize.

 In October 2013, the Sydney Morning Herald reported that The Slap had sold 300,000 copies in Australia, a massive number in comparison to average domestic book sales.
 The book was avidly taken up by book clubs and individual readers around the nation, stirring debates about parenting, Australian society, and ethics––as the resources below demonstrate.